auria-core/auria/README.md

-# auria — Agent crate for AURIA Runtime
+# AURIA — Agent crate for AURIA Runtime

 This repository contains a **production-oriented Rust skeleton** for an `auria` crate designed to act as the **agent/controller** for an AURIA Runtime deployment.